wiegi/HA_CustomClimateCard/README.md

 ## Features

-- Minimal layout optimized for quick climate checks
+- Minimal layout optimized for quick climate checks with selectable compact/comfortable/expanded densities
 - Optional humidity, dew point, and battery indicators
+- Battery icon automatically overlays the card when levels fall below configurable thresholds and can be overridden per card
 - Designed for bundling and distribution through HACS

 ## Installation